Sachdev-Ye-Kitaev model on a noisy quantum computer: SYK Hamiltonian

 \subsection{Qubitization and Trotterization}

-In order to perform the time evolution of the initial state using the SYK Hamiltonian, we first have to map the fermionic Hamiltonian to qubits.
-There are different approaches to this encoding in one and higher dimensions.
-We will use the standard method based on the Jordan-Wigner (JW) transformation.
-The $N$ fermions, $\chi$ (each of size $2^{n} \times 2^{n})$ in \eqref{eq:SYK_main} can be written in terms of tensor product of $N$/2 Pauli matrices $X,Y,Z$ and the identity matrix $\mathbb{1}$ \cite{Garcia-Alvarez:2016wem,Luo:2017bno} using the JW map as follows:
+To perform the time evolution, we first have to map the fermionic Hamiltonian to qubits.
+We will use the standard Jordan-Wigner transformation.
+The $N$ fermions in \eqref{eq:SYK_main} can be written in terms of tensor product of $N$/2 Pauli matrices $X,Y,Z$ and the identity matrix $\mathbb{1}$ \cite{Garcia-Alvarez:2016wem,Luo:2017bno} as:

-where we have suppressed the tensor product between the Pauli matrices to simplify the notation and the factor in front is to ensure the normalization of Majorana as discussed in Ref.~\cite{Kitaev:2015}.
-In order to simulate the dynamics on quantum hardware, we first break the Hamiltonian into Pauli strings as $H = \sum_{j=1}^{m} H_{j}$ and then use the standard Lie-Trotter formula \cite{Seth1996}:
+where the square root is to ensure the normalization following Ref.~\cite{Kitaev:2015}.
+In order to simulate the dynamics on quantum hardware, we first decompose the Hamiltonian into Pauli strings as $H = \sum_{j=1}^{m} H_{j}$ and then use the standard Lie-Trotter formula \cite{Seth1996}: